SoftBank says it has now invested $18.5 billion in WeWork, ‘more than the GDP’ of Bolivia, which has 11.5 million people – TechCrunch

 “My goal in the next 30 days is to work with this management team, to work with Artie, Sebastian, and all the incredibly talented members of the team to basically set up a plan,” he said.
 “This plan is going to be very clear.
 We’re all going to know what each one of us is supposed to do.
 I’m going to make sure that it’s not an empty plan.
 I’m going to make sure there’s numbers.
 I’m going to make sure that we can measure.
 I’m going to make sure that we can hold people accountable.”

-One possible hitch that Claure understandably didn’t raise yesterday — one in addition to the countless obvious challenges WeWork faces in trying to generate forward momentum, including convincing corporate customers not to look elsewhere for office space — is the Committee on Foreign Investment in the U.S, or Cfius.
+One possible hitch that Claure understandably didn’t raise yesterday — one in addition to the countless obvious challenges WeWork faces in trying to generate forward momentum, including convincing corporate customers not to look elsewhere for office space — is the Committee on Foreign Investment in the U.S., or CFIUS.

-As Bloomberg reported last night, SoftBank will seek national security approval from Cfius for its takeover, and the committee has stymied the Japanese conglomerate before.
+As Bloomberg reported last night, SoftBank will seek national security approval from CFIUS for its takeover, and the committee has stymied the Japanese conglomerate before.

-It put conditions on SoftBank’s majority ownership of Sprint; it restricted its control of the investment firm Fortress Investment Group for which it paid $3.3 billion in late 2017; it also held up SoftBank when it wanted to fill two board seats after it sunk billions into Uber.
+It put conditions on SoftBank’s majority ownership of Sprint; it restricted its control of the investment firm Fortress Investment Group, for which it paid $3.3 billion in late 2017; it also held up SoftBank when it wanted to fill two board seats after it sunk billions into Uber.
 Indeed, SoftBank was never able to fill those spots, noted Bloomberg.
-Once the ride-share company went public, it voided some of its obligations to SoftBank.
+Once the rideshare company went public, it voided some of its obligations to SoftBank.